phaserjs/phaser/README.md

 * Sprite.events.onEnterBounds added.
 This is dispatched if the Sprite leaves the bounds but then returns.
 The opposite of onOutOfBounds.
 * Timer.removeAll will remove and clear down all events, but keeps the Timer running.
 * Group.setAllChildren recursively checks if its children are Groups, and if so recursively applies the value to their children as well (feature #589)
+* Time.deltaCap lets you set a cap for the delta timer.
+It defaults to zero (which is disabled).
+If you use ArcadePhysics it gets set to 0.2, but you can modify as needed.
+* ArcadePhysics.Body has a deltaMax object, which allows you to cap the delta applied to the position to +- this value.
+* ArcadePhysics.Body now checks the Sprite scale automatically and adjusts the body size accordingly (fix #608)

 Version 2.0.0 - "Aes Sedai" - March 13th 2014